nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

    Follow the instructions to set up your account and add an LTE device.
    A pattern of switch and button actions is displayed.
 #.
 Power on the board.
 #.
-Observe in the terminal window connected to the first serial port that the board starts up in secure boot and that the application starts.
+Observe in the terminal window connected to the first serial port that the board starts up in the Secure Partition Manager and that the application starts.
    This is indicated by output similar to the following lines::

-      Secure Boot: prepare to jump to Non-Secure image
+      SPM: prepare to jump to Non-Secure image
       ***** Booting Zephyr OS v1.13.99 *****

 #.
 Observe that "Application started" is printed to the terminal window after the LTE link is established.